Chrysina limbata: Description

 Physicist William E. Vargas believes that the metallic appearance may act like water, appearing only as a bright spot to predators.
 The rain forest of Costa Rica where C. limbata lives has water suspended from leaves at ground level.
 Light is refracted in different directions, and it allows metallic beetles to fool predators.

 Life history

+Only the adult beetle stage of Chrysina limbata is known; its immature stages are entirely unknown.
 Like all beetles, scarabs go through a metamorphosis.
 The life cycle begins when the female lays an egg, which becomes a larva, then a c-shaped pupa, which becomes an adult.
 The scarab beetles lay their eggs in the ground or in decomposing materials.
 Larvae feed on plant roots or rotting matter.

-Distribution

-Chrysina limbata is found in tropical forests of Costa Rica, Central America and Southeast Mexico, especially in the mountain ranges 600 meters above sea level.
-In 2007 National Geographic Magazine reported that certain varieties of related beetles could be sold for as much as $500, but loss of habitat is a greater threat to Chrysina species than collectors.